Vector35/debugger/docs/guide/remote-debugging.md

 - Click `Accept`.
 A message box will show up if the connection is successful.
-- Now one can launch the target in the same way as local debugging.
-However, since the path of the executable on the remote machine is very likely to be different from the path on the local machine.
-There are two ways to deal with it.
-    - Do nothing.
-LLDB will copy the executable on the local system to the remote system, likely into a tmp folder, and then execute it.
-This works when the executable is insensitive to its location.
-    - Change the platform working directory.
-If the executable already exists on the remote system, we can change the platform working directory to the folder which the executable is in.
-LLDB will detect the existence of the executable and launch it.
-To do it, run the command `platform settings -w /path/to/desided/directory` in the Debugger Console widget in the global area panel.
+- Open the `Debug Adapter Settings` dialog, and set the `Working Directory` to the *remote* directory that you wish to launch the process in.
+Do not leave the path unchanged since it will then be a local path, and there will be an error during launch.
+- Do NOT change the `Executable Path` to a remote path.
+Set it to the local path where the executable is in.
+During launch, LLDB will copy the executable to the remote host, put it in the working directory we supplied above, and launch it.
+Setting a remote path here will cause errors.
+LLDB is smart enough to check the hash of the file so that it will only copy the file once.
 - Launch the target

 One can also attach to a process running on the remote machine via its PID.
 In that case, there is no need to change the current working directory.